 Telecommunication in New ZealandThe development of telecommunications in New Zealand is roughly equivalent to the average of the European Union.
-Under the country code +64, there were a total of 8.16 million connections in 2019.
-Among them were 6.40 million million mobile phones, which corresponds to an average of 1.3 per person.
+Under the country code +64, there were a total of 8.16 m connections in 2020.
+Among them were 6.40 m million mobile phones, which corresponds to an average of 1.3 per person.
 In the EU, this figure is 1.2 mobile phones per person.

 The expansion of the broadband Internet in New Zealand is roughly equal to the EU average.
 Around 91% of all residents have access to the Internet.
 Approximately 33% have their own fast Internet connection, which is at least faster than the previous ISDN (more than 2048 kbit/s).

-, i.e. on tablets and smartphones, New Zealand comes 14th with a download speed of 76.37 Mbit/second.
-The upload speed of around 17 Mbit was enough for 24th place.
+In mobile internet, i.e. on tablets and smartphones, New Zealand comes 21st with a download speed of 82.10 Mbit/second.
+The upload speed of around 16 Mbit was enough for 27th place.

-The "Speedtest Global Index" published regularly by Ookla is based on several million individual measurements in November 2020 from 176 countries.
+The "Speedtest Global Index" published regularly by Ookla is based on several million individual measurements in Mai 2021 from 180 countries.

 The following diagrams show the development of the various telephone and Internet connections as a percentage of the country's population.
 Values above 100% mean that, on average, every inhabitant has more than one connection.